dangerfarms/react-native-batch/README.md

 # react-native-batch
 React Native integration of the Batch.com SDK

+### Roadmap
+1. Initialize SDK :ballot_box_with_check:
+1. Configure push notifications :ballot_box_with_check:
+1. Custom User IDs :ballot_box_with_check:
+1. Deep linking :ballot_box_with_check:
+1. Rich notifications
+1. Location :ballot_box_with_check:
+1. Tracking Events :ballot_box_with_check:
+1. In App messaging
+1. Inbox support
+1. Attributes support
+1. Tracking Transactions
+1. ...

 # Aim
 The aim of this project is to provide a high quality, easy to use, full integration of the [Batch](https://batch.com/) SDK for react-native for Android and iOS.

 Contributions welcome.

-(This project is based on https://github.com/bamlab/react-native-batch-push)
+(The push notification parts of this project is based on https://github.com/bamlab/react-native-batch-push)

 ## Getting started